-Moreover, these attribution rules apply throughout the chain in the case of indirect acquisition.22 If, for example, a German company acquires a 10 per cent shareholding in a critical infrastructure business, the German company is majority held (or least 10 per cent thereof is held) by an EU holding company (or HoldCo) and the EU HoldCo is in turn held with a shareholding quota of at least 10 per cent by a non-EU or non-EFTA investor, the investment will be subject to review.
+Moreover, these attribution rules apply throughout the chain in the case of indirect acquisitions.34 If, for example, a German company acquires a 10 per cent shareholding in a critical infrastructure business pursuant to Section 55(1) No. 1 AWV, the German company is majority held (or least 10 per cent thereof is held) by an EU holding company (or HoldCo) and the EU HoldCo is in turn held with a shareholding quota of at least 10 per cent by a non-EU or non-EFTA investor, the investment will be subject to review.

 As a consequence of these far-reaching attribution rules, which are not linked, in particular, to corporate control thresholds or the relevant control definitions under antitrust law, transaction structures will have to be closely scrutinised.
-As it may be sufficient for one entity within the chain that is not located in the EU or EFTA to acquire, in the context of the transaction, a shareholding of at least 10 per cent (or 25 per cent, as the case may be) (indirectly) in a German entity, the full transaction structure must be assessed on a case-by-case basis to determine whether notification obligations (in the case of critical infrastructures) or review rights (in the case of acquisitions not concerning critical infrastructures) apply.
+As it may be sufficient for one entity within the chain that is not located in the EU or EFTA to acquire, in the context of the transaction, a shareholding of at least 10 per cent (or 20 or 25 per cent, as the case may be) (indirectly) in a German entity, the full transaction structure must be assessed on a case-by-case basis to determine whether notification obligations (in the case Sensitive Business Sectors) or review rights (in the case of other sectors) apply.

 It is debatable whether the attribution of voting rights (and the resulting need to subject an acquisition to foreign investment review) is warranted in the case of merely restructuring an existing investment within a corporate group.
 For example, if a German entity that was indirectly held by a US HoldCo is moved within the corporate structure and thereby becomes the subsidiary of a Chinese interim HoldCo that itself is held by the pre-existing ultimate parent US HoldCo, the transaction will, applying the wording of the AWV, be subject to review, although there is no change of control on the level of the ultimate parent.
-As the competent authority in our experience is not taking a clear position in these cases, the parties should consider an application for a certificate of non-objection at least in cases where it is questionable whether the subsidiary concerned may operate in a critical infrastructure or public order or security may otherwise be affected.
+Pursuant to the newly introduced Section 55(1b) AWV, a transaction will not be notifiable under the cross-sectoral regime if the ultimate parent company remains the same, only the chain of ownership changes and no shareholders from a previously non-participating legal group join.36 In all other cases, the BMWi considers the FDI regime applicable.

-Where the acquisition of a business active in critical infrastructures (as described in Section II.v) is concerned, the law requires a mandatory notification to the BMWi by the acquirer.23 The notification obligation is triggered by the conclusion of the contract obliging the parties to transact (generally, the sale contract), not just at the time of transfer in rem or closing.
-The law only stipulates that the notification is to be made in writing but does not contain further formal or substantive requirements.
-Normally, it will be sufficient to describe the transaction and parties (in particular the investor and the applicable control structure through the corporate chain) and to provide a high-level description of the target's and the investor's business (explaining, in particular, why and to what extent the transaction relates to critical infrastructures).
-Upon receipt of the notification, the BMWi will decide upon the commencement of a formal review procedure (see Section IV.vi).
+Where the acquisition of a business active in Sensitive Business Sectors (as described in Section III.v) is concerned, the law requires a mandatory notification to the BMWi by the acquirer.37 The notification obligation is triggered by the conclusion of the contract obliging the parties to transact (generally, the sale contract), not just at the time of transfer in rem or closing.
+For public offers within the meaning of the Securities Acquisition and Takeover Act, the triggering event is the publication of the decision to submit the offer.38 The law stipulates that notifications have to be made in writing or electronically (i.e., by email).
+Upon receipt of the notification, the BMWi will decide upon the commencement of a formal review procedure (see Section V.vi).

-Outside the acquisition of critical infrastructures, there is no obligation to notify.
+Outside the Sensitive Business Sectors listed in Section 55a(1) AWV, there is no obligation to notify under the cross-sectoral regime.
 However, to avoid uncertainty with regard to a potential ex officio review, an investor may apply for a certificate of non-objection.41

 A certificate of non-objection confirms that the acquisition does not raise any concerns related to public order or security.
-To apply, the investor should submit basic information on the planned acquisition, the domestic enterprise that is the subject of the acquisition and the respective fields of business of the investor and the enterprise to be acquired to the BMWi.
-The BMWi will then decide within a period of two months whether it will enter into a formal review process, failing which the certificate shall be deemed to have been issued (see Section IV.vi).
+To apply, the investor should submit the information requested in the excel template to the BMWi.
+The BMWi will then decide within a period of two months whether it will enter into a formal review process, failing which the certificate shall be deemed to have been issued (see Section V.v).

 While it is not mandatory to apply for a certificate of non-objection, in practice, it will in many cases be recommendable to do so.
 As will be explained below, an ex officio review by the BMWi will only be triggered by the BMWi obtaining positive knowledge of a transaction, with a statutory longstop date of only five years from conclusion of the acquisition contract.
-In the absence of an application for a certificate of non-objection, the investor will not be in a position to demonstrate that the BMWi obtained this positive knowledge, so there will be a prolonged period of uncertainty and a possibility that the BMWi will retroactively seek to unwind the transaction.
+In the absence of an application for a certificate of non-objection or in informal submission informing the BMWi about the transaction, the investor will not be in a position to demonstrate that the BMWi obtained this positive knowledge, so there will be a prolonged period of uncertainty and a possibility that the BMWi will retroactively seek to unwind the transaction.
 Therefore, if there is the possibility that the transaction may raise concerns with respect to public order or security, it would be recommended to apply for a certificate of non-objection.
 Experience shows that such applications are handled in a pragmatic and time-efficient way in most cases where concerns regarding public order or security can easily be ruled out, and instances where the BMWi proceeds to a more comprehensive review (e.g., by requesting additional documents) have been relatively rare so far.
-Whether this continues to be the case after the 2020 Revisions, remains to be seen.

 Typical transactional structures